FirebaseExtended/firebase-auth-migration-helpers/ios/Readme.md

 FIRAuthMigrator
 ===============

-An example Objective-C code sample for migrating logged in users from a legacy Firebase iOS SDK to the new Firebase SDK.
+An Objective-C code sample for migrating logged in users from a legacy Firebase iOS SDK to the new Firebase SDK.

 Pre-requisites
 --------------